odmsolutions/odmsolutions.github.io/index.md

 ## Report automation and visualisation

-Rendering HTML, PDF or email reports based on test results or other datasets.
+Rendering HTML, PDF, Excel or email reports based on test results or other datasets.

 Making single file sharable reports, or dynamic HTML reports from a live backend.
+This can be dynamic graph systems like Kibana (in the ELK stack), Zabbix, Graphite/Grafana or more static but more elaborate graphs using matplotlib.
+He has also made 3d visualisations using VPython.

+This includes combining elements to make dashboards/wallboards and high visibility displays of data.

 ## Installation monitoring and management

-Tools to manage automation systems including:
+Tools to monitor automation systems including:

 * Django webapps (including CSS + JS with no-refresh screens).
 * Zabbix.